Transformation requires trust.

 Coaching service-oriented folks for 1000+ hours

-Teaching Master’s and Doctorate level clinicians how to enhance professional/clinical outcomes through intentional personal change
+Teaching Master’s and Doctorate level clinicians to enhance professional/clinical outcomes through intentional personal change

 Personally: